-Areas proposed for exclusion from the boundary are those which have been developed since the original designation and are therefore populated with modern buildings of no historic interest.
-Areas proposed for inclusion consist of parts of the town that have interesting historic buildings not originally included within the boundary.
-Other boundary changes are proposed which rationalise the boundary so that it follows property boundaries rather than cuts through them.
+Areas excluded from the boundary are those which have been developed since the original designation and are therefore populated with modern buildings of no historic interest.
+Areas included consist of parts of the town that have interesting historic buildings not originally included within the boundary.
+Other boundary changes have been made which rationalise the boundary so that it follows property boundaries rather than cuts through them.
 See Section 1.5 for details of what designation means for those areas now included within the boundary.

-PROPOSED BOUNDARY CHANGES PLAN
+BOUNDARY CHANGES PLAN

-- Current Conservation Area Boundary
+- Conservation Area Boundary

-- Include in the Conservation Area Boundary
+- Included in the Conservation Area Boundary

-- Exclude from the Conservation Area Boundary
+- Excluded from the Conservation Area Boundary

 - A St Mary's Crescent and Bury Road

 - B Nunnery Cottages

 - C Melford Bridge

 - Norwich Road Academy

 - E Brandon Road

 - Grove Lane

 - G Castle Street